|Calendar of events

 We shoot the 4th Sunday of every month with the following exceptions; extreme inclimate weather and/or if a Holiday falls on Sunday.
 December is always the 3rd Sunday unless stated otherwise.
 When in doubt call for info.

-(or "Make Ready" for starts with an unloaded firearm) command has been given, the Shooter must not move away from the start location prior to issuance of the "Start Signal" without the prior approval, and under the direct supervision, of the Range Officer.
+Once the "Make Ready" command has been given, the Shooter must not move away from the start location prior to issuance of the "Start Signal" without the prior approval, and under the direct supervision, of the Range Officer.
 Once ready, the shooter may not handle the firearm whatsoever prior to the start signal without the prior approval, and under the direct supervision, of the Range Officer.

-If the Shooter is not ready at the "Signify when ready?" command, he must state "Not Ready".
+If the Shooter is not ready at the "Are you ready?" command, you must state "Not Ready".
 It is suggested that when the Shooter is ready he should assume the required start position and clearly indicate his readiness to the Range Officer.

 This command should be followed by the start signal within 1 to 4 seconds.

 The signal for the Shooter to begin their attempt at the course of fire.
-If a Shooter fails to react to a start signal, for any reason, the Range Officer will confirm that the Shooter is ready to attempt the course of fire, and will resume the range commands from "Signify when ready."
+If a Shooter fails to react to a start signal, for any reason, the Range Officer will confirm that the Shooter is ready to attempt the course of fire, and will resume the range commands from "Are you ready?"

 In the event that a Shooter inadvertently begins shooting prematurely ("false start"), the Range Officer will, as soon as possible, stop and restart the Shooter once the course of fire has been restored.